Tito Larriva: The Plugz

 Larriva was the vocalist and rhythm guitarist for punk band The Plugz.
 He formed The Plugz in Hollywood, California in 1978.
 Their presence during the birth of West Coast punk has ensured their enduring influence on punk bands.
 Record label Rhino recognized their role in the Los Angeles music scene by including their version of "La Bamba" on "We're Desperate: The L.A.
 Scene (1976-79)."
 The Plugz released two albums, Electrify Me (1978) and Better Luck (1981).
 The Plugz also scored the cult classic film Repo Man and contributed three songs to the soundtrack.

 Fatima Records

 In 1979 Larriva formed Fatima Records, a DIY record label, with Chicano printmaker Richard Duardo and music promoter Yolanda Ferrer to release the Plugz' single "Achin'"/"La Bamba."
 The label would issue a few other releases, including the Plugz' second album Better Luck (1981) and "Attitudes" (1980), the debut EP by East Los Angeles punk band The Brat (produced by Larriva).
-Fatima Records was initially slated to release Fire of Love, the debut album by Los Angeles band The Gun Club; however, after Larriva produced six tracks, the label ran out of money, and Ruby Records completed the recordings and released the Gun Club's album.
+Fatima Records was initially slated to release Fire of Love, the debut album by Los Angeles punk blues garage band The Gun Club; however, after Larriva produced six tracks, the label ran out of money, and Ruby Records completed the recordings and released the Gun Club's album.